kylegrantlucas/platform-exercise/README.md

 #### Passwords

 In order to ensure security of passwords at rest we use the built in golang bcrypt to hash+salt our passwords.
-The advantage is that bcrypt provides us with secure salts (generated from crypto/rand) and helper methods for checking an inputted password against the stored hash+salted password.
+The advantage is that bcrypt provides us with secure salts (generated from crypto/rand) and helper methods for checking an submitted password against the stored hash+salted password.

+#### Email Validation

+When a user submits an email for registration, we do a quick SMTP check against the address to ensure it is a real valid address, this saves us from having to rely on a regular expression for email validation (https://davidcel.is/posts/stop-validating-email-addresses-with-regex/).

 #### JWT

 #### Future Enhancements

 * Roles
-* Email Authentication
 * User Reactivation
+* Email Verfication
+  While it's awesome that emails are SMTP checked, in and ideal world we would also send of an email to the user to ensure that they own the inbox.
+* API Key Authentication

 ## Tools Used